SFDA Updates Requirements for Nutritional Labelling and Expansion of Certification of Fresh Produce

 An additional mandatory requirement of products coming from Egypt is a test report issued by an ISO 17025-accredited laboratory stating that the consignment has been tested for the absence of Hepatitis A virus.

-Intertek is here to help you to get ready and assures you full support and assistance in meeting the Saudi FCCP CoC requirements.
+Intertek is here to help you get ready and assures you full support and assistance in meeting the Saudi FCCP CoC requirements.